 When not at work as Find a Grave's Senior Curator of Archives, A.J. spends as much time as possible exploring fascinating cemeteries.
 He can often be found running and cycling at the historic Rose Bowl in Pasadena, and hiking in the nearby San Gabriel mountains.
 A.J. is a musician, recording and playing in a myriad of incredibly oddball bands.
-He also enjoys playing computer adventure games, solving jigsaw puzzles, crosswords and Sudoku, reading lots of books and generally remaining a happy spirit!
+He also enjoys playing computer adventure games, solving jigsaw and crossword puzzles, reading lots of books and generally remaining a happy spirit!

-Raised in Salt Lake City, Utah.
+Born in Salt Lake City, Utah.
 She has been interested in cemeteries since living nextdoor to one and working as a florist for many years.
-She is especially drawn to cemeteries that are culturally diverse and have an atypical history.
-She is interested in the variance that is revealed when mourning for the dead, especially in a cemetery setting, and the cultural dispersion of our connection with the dead.
-She graduated from the University of Utah in English and has four children.
+She is especially drawn to cemeteries that are diverse and have an atypical history.
+She is interested in the cultural dispersion of our connection with the dead.

 Favorite Books: Enjoys books by Geraldine Brooks, Paulo Coelho, Zafon, and religious literature.
-Of course, being an English major she is fond of all classics as well.
 Reading is her favorite leisure.

 Favorite Movies: She prefers old instead of new and drama instead of action.
 But, she never watches a movie twice because she gets bored.
 She likes movies that surprise her.

-Hobbies: Vocalist for a couple of big bands and combo, gardening, leg wrestling, hiking, reading, organizing, journaling, and outdoorzing.
+Hobbies: Vocalist for a few big band/orchestras and jazz combo, gardening, leg wrestling, hiking, reading, organizing, journaling, and outdoorzing.

 Born in Chicago, grew up in Milwaukee.
 Met a tall, dark and handsome man at Grinnell College (in Iowa).
 We have a beautiful daughter and a happy little boy.